Aleman-Z/Aleman-Z/README.md

 These are repositories from my PhD research, hosted in my lab’s GitHub account:

 - [**RGS14**](https://github.com/genzellab/RGS14)
-  *Analyzing LFP and single-unit data to understand cortical involvement in memory consolidation.*
+  *Analyzing LFP and single-unit data to understand cortical plasticity involvement in memory consolidation.*

 - [**CBD**](https://github.com/genzellab/CBD)
   *Studying the effects of Cannabidiol on sleep-dependent memory using LFP analyses.*